mandarup/path-planning/README.md

 # Model

-## Trajectory generation
+## Trajectory generation - highlights

+1) If there is no existing path, then create path tangential to car.
+2) If path exists, then add points to current path (using path's end point as reference point)
+3) Convert way points to Frenet coordinates
+4) Add additional 3 points spaced 30m (30, 60, 90m in front of vehicle)
+5) Apply spline function to these points get smooth trajectory.

-This implementation makes use of spline (used as is from http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single header file)
+This implementation makes use of spline (used as is from http://kluge.in-chemnitz.de/opensource/spline/, the spline function is in a single header file) for smooth rajectory generation.

 ## Acceleration, Deceleration, Jerk avoidance